File a Grievance

 What Happens After I File My Grievance

-If your grievance becomes a formal complaint , the attorney in question will be informed and asked to respond to the allegations within 30 days.
-The Chief Disciplinary Counsel conducts an investigation to determine whether there is just cause to believe the alleged professional misconduct occurred.
+If your grievance becomes a formal complaint, the attorney in question will be informed and asked to respond to the allegations within 30 days.
+Note, the attorney is also afforded an appeal of the classification by filing an appeal to the Board of Disciplinary Appeals (BODA).
+If BODA grants the appeal and reverses the classification decision, the grievance is dismissed.
+If BODA denies the attorney’s appeal, the Complaint moves forward to the next stage.
+The Chief Disciplinary Counsel then conducts an investigation to determine whether there is just cause to believe the alleged professional misconduct occurred.
 Based on its findings, the matter is either presented to a grievance panel for dismissal or proceeds to litigation.
-Please see the Attorney Complaint Information brochure (pdf) for answers to common questions about the grievance process (English - Spanish).

 The Office of Chief Disciplinary Counsel keeps confidential all information concerning any pending grievance(s).
 However, if the lawyer is found to have committed professional misconduct and receives a public sanction, information about the grievance is no longer confidential.
 All dismissed grievance files are disposed of, in accordance with Rule 2.13 of the Texas Rules of Disciplinary Procedure.